chrisnmorrison/openmastery/learn/java/fundamentals/2D-array-iterating.md

 ## For-each loop

-`for-each` syntax is a bit different when iterating over 2D arrays.
-Let's look at a very short example and break it down.
+`for-each` syntax is different when iterating over 2D arrays.
+Let's look at a quick example and break it down.
 Rather than declare then initialize an array, we'll do it on the same line, which makes our explanation easier to understand.

 ```java
 public class Learn {